thuqining/thuqining.github.io/_pages/about.md

 Highlights
 ======
-[2025.06] Our regular paper entitled "LiFePO4 Battery SOC Estimation under OCV-SOC Curve Error Based on Adaptive Multi-Model Kalman Filter" has been accepted by the [IEEE Transactions on Transportation Electrification](https://ieeexplore.ieee.org/document/10951115)!
+[2025.06] Our regular paper entitled "Capacity credit evaluation of generalized energy storage considering strategic capacity withholding and decision-dependent uncertainty" has been accepted by the [Applied nergy](https://www.sciencedirect.com/science/article/abs/pii/S0306261925010402)!

 [2025.06] Our regular paper entitled "Locational Energy Storage Bid Bounds for Facilitating Social Welfare Convergence" has been accepted by the [IEEE Transactions on Energy Markets, Policy and Regulation](https://ieeexplore.ieee.org/abstract/document/11034735)!